 First, governments must play a core role in ensuring the correct structures, controls and governance are in place.
 They must then introduce and explain these systems with transparency and accountability.
 The European Union, for example, recently completed its consultation on an EU digital identity, which will extend rules for electronic transactions to the private sector and promote trusted identities for all Europeans, including safer and easier use of online services and more control over personal data.
 You can hear more about the critical role privacy plays in the new BBC World Planet ‘digital identity’ series here.

 Private sector technology firms can also play an integral part in earning user acceptance since many of these global names are already trusted providers of authentication mechanisms on popular digital services.
-The private sector can often bring great value to such public/private partnerships through their ability to instil ease and simplicity into system design.
+The private sector can often bring great value to such public/private partnerships through their ability to instill ease and simplicity into system design.

 At the end of the day, the challenges of rolling-out digital identity are not insurmountable, but we must learn from previous failures and perhaps the belief that technology by itself can provide a silver bullet.

-We will only realise the vision of a secure and usable digital identity infrastructure if all parties work together and build public trust in the operation of system.
-This will require collaboration across sectors and geographies to achieve consistency and scale – alongside embedded security, privacy design and user-friendly function – and we will need to build this consensus over time, and also recognise the different culture and political environments this must work across.
-Organisations such as the World Economic Forum have a key part to play in creating this community and build momentum, and their recently publication on the future of cybersecurity, emerging technology and systemic risk is a great primer on the challenges ahead.
+We will only realize the vision of a secure and usable digital identity infrastructure if all parties work together and build public trust in the operation of system.
+This will require collaboration across sectors and geographies to achieve consistency and scale – alongside embedded security, privacy design and user-friendly function – and we will need to build this consensus over time, and also recognize the different culture and political environments this must work across.
+Organizations such as the World Economic Forum have a key part to play in creating this community and build momentum, and their recently publication on the future of cybersecurity, emerging technology and systemic risk is a great primer on the challenges ahead.